 In a word

 Cats are wonderful!
 Short-haired, long-haired, bald, they bring life and energy to a home.
 Cats with short hair are great in terms of grooming as they don’t need much, but it doesn’t mean they don’t need any.
-All cats shed more or less, so if you’re afraid of constant cleaning, just think of getting a good robot vacuum.
+All cats shed more or less, so if you’re afraid of constant cleaning, just think of getting a good robot vacuum or cat fur.
 Trust my own experience of having three cats, it’s the best buy ever!

 Looking for a fluffier cat?
 Check out our articles about medium-hair cats and long-hair cats!